ihucos/panini/docs/index.md

-Panini is a delicious mix of `nix`, `docker`, and `process-compose`, seamlessly combined via a simple INI file to create modern development environments with ease.
+Panini is a delicious mix of tools like `nix`, `docker`, and `process-compose`.
+Seamlessly combined via a simple INI file they create a modern development environments with ease.

 Or in four words: *Rapid Development Environment Managment.*